-Good Standing Student has met SAP and is eligible for aid for the following semester.
-CGPA 2.0 Academic Probation Student has not met SAP.
-Student is not eligible for financial aid but if the student makes progress by the end (CGP 2.0) of the AP semester and they have a disbursement on file the student can request the disbursement.
-Suspension Student has not meet SAP for two semesters or has received two "F's"- Student is no longer eligible for any funding or to continue their studies at MSL.
-RT UI I W RT on a transcript means the student is Retaking the course Unsatisfactory Incomplete Incomplete Withdrawal
+Good Standing A student has met SAP and is eligible for aid for the following semester.
+CGPA 2.0 student can request the disbursement.

+Academic Student has not met SAP.
+Students are not eligible for financial Probation aid but if the student makes progress by the end (CGP 2.0) of the AP semester and they have a disbursement on file the two "F's" - Student is no longer eligible for any funding or to continue their studies at MSL.